AR15 One-Piece Mounts

 The Uni-mount is $260 new.

-The available info on it isn't clear (the Midway links list it as both aluminum and steel), but it appears the standard version is steel, while the Ultralight has a 7075 T6 aluminum body and titanium alloy crossbolt, nut, and jaw.
+The Ultralight has a 7075 T6 aluminum body and titanium alloy crossbolt, nut, and jaw.
+Edges are micro-radiused to help avoid scratching and snagging.
 The Nightforce gives a good bit of extension, while leaving plenty of open slots for a BUIS, as seen in the picture below.

 The Nightforce with a Nightforce 2.5-10x24 NSX mounted.
 There's room to move the scope even further forward in the rings for those who need lots of eye relief.

-ADM Armalite B-Square CAA GG&G JP Rifles KAC LaRue Leatherwood Mamba Model 1 Sales Nightforce Promag RRA Talbot USO Wilson Extended Rail and Rings Rings Only
+Table of Features ADM Armalite B-Square Bobro Burris CAA DNZ GG&G JP Rifles KAC LaRue Leatherwood Mamba Model 1 Sales Nightforce Promag RRA Talbot USO Wilson Extended Rail and Rings Rings Only Credits

 ProMag One-Piece - 1" and 30mm